MackVali/creator_app/README.md

 Need to get Vercel previews signing up again?
 Follow the simple steps in [`docs/supabase-preview-signup-instructions.md`](./docs/supabase-preview-signup-instructions.md).
 It walks through the Supabase dashboard changes, the matching Vercel env variables, and what to double-check before trying again.

+### When Supabase refuses to create users

+If the Supabase dashboard itself cannot create a new user, grab the SQL snippets in [`docs/supabase-auth-user-debug.md`](./docs/supabase-auth-user-debug.md).
+They walk you through confirming sign-ups are enabled, inspecting the auth audit log, checking rate limits, and spotting trigger or email-provider issues that block inserts at the platform level.

 ## Seeding Sample Data

 To populate your app with sample data for testing and development: